 Many of these teal color schemes are bright and bold, but they won’t suit everyone.
 The good news is that you can still use teal in your neutral or minimalist home.
 You don’t need to pair it with rich, colorful shades for it to look stylish.

 Beige is the perfect combination with teal to create a neutral design scheme.
 Start with a beige backdrop – walls, floors, even sofas if you like.
 Then, you can work in smaller pops of teal.
 For example, you could add a teal throw or teal scatter cushions.
-Or, you could go for items that are both functional and decorative, like this beautiful teal lamp.
+Or, you could go for functional and decorative items, like this beautiful teal lamp.

 Teal and Black